yingw787/voogasalad_TEAM/DESIGN/DESIGN.md

 The main modules that we intend to create are the game engine, game player, and authoring environment, as well as a place to hold all the created games called game data.
 The authoring environment is an interface which allows a user to create a game, which is then exported to the game data once completed.
 From there, we will have a "store" interface that is populated with user created games, which can then be launched.
 Games are launched by being sent to the game engine, which serves as the main "back end" of our project.
 The game engine then interfaces with the game player through a controller, sending the game player objects to be represented in a GUI for a player to interact with.

+###Authoring environment

+The authoring environment is a graphical WYSIWYG editor that can prop up a skeleton “game” and then allow the user to create different types of towers, enemies, units, and other graphical elements.
+This is done by calling up a dialog that asks for each input necessary to create the needed object.
+The game’s levels are then defined, in addition to the win conditions.
+The game is not played within this window.
+All the parameters of the game are written to XML files in a format that our opening application can interpret and pass into the game player to populate the game.

+It will consist of a graphic class that uses a number of subclasses dedicated to constructing XML specifications for generating game rules.
+This includes factories that will generate:

+* XML code dedicated to generating lists of buyable towers and their costs
+* XML code defining the attributes of all units that show up in the game (enemies, towers, and allies)
+* XML code defining the levels, including their paths, background images, enemy wave data, and win conditions

+There will also be a class that validates and prints all XML output into formatted XML files that can be loaded by the game player.

 ###Game player
 Game Player module loads the game data and uses game engine to run a particular game.
 It consists of a view where the game that is created by the user is loaded into and played from.
 The game player communicates with Game Engine to get the information from the XML to display as well as sends information to the Game Engine with the updates from the player.
 Game player also has options for player to make changes and add components into the game during runtime.
 These changes will then be passed onto the game engine to update the XML files for the game.
 Similarly, if the player wishes to save the game in its current state, then they could do show and open it at the that same state again.
 To do so, the game player would create a new XML file in the game data for the game, so when the player opens it using game engine, the exact states will be displayed in the view.
 The communication flow is shown in the high level UML diagram.